oroinc/documentation/user_guide/my_oro/my_user_emails.rst

 2. Provide the following information on the page that opens:

 .. image:: /user_guide/img/getting_started/emails/compose_new_emails.jpg
-   :alt: Compose a new email
+   :alt: Compose a new email page

 +--------------------+---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | **Field**          | **Description**                                                                                                                                                                                                                       |